nguyen-trinhtk/PII-Robot/README.md

 <h2>Implementation</h2>
 The implementation of this robot includes three main stages: designing its mechanics, assembling electronic components, and establishing its software.
-●  Our 3D design file can be found here: <a href="https://github.com/nguyen-trinhtk/PII-robot/RobotDesign">Design folder.</a>
+<p>●  Our 3D design file can be found here: <a href="https://github.com/nguyen-trinhtk/PII-robot/RobotDesign">Design folder.</a></p>
-●  We used an Arduino Uno and Jetson Nano as controllers; DC motors as actuators; and an RPLidar and webcam as sensors.
+<p>●  We used an Arduino Uno and Jetson Nano as controllers; DC motors as actuators; and an RPLidar and webcam as sensors.</p>
-●  There are three main programs for this robot: bottle detection, obstacle avoidance, and controlling the motors.
+<p>●  There are three main programs for this robot: bottle detection, obstacle avoidance, and controlling the motors.
 Arduino Uno and Jetson Nano communicate through the serial port.
 Bottle detection and obstacle avoidance algorithms are joined by multi-threading.
 For optimizing the object detection model, we trained the TinyYoloV3 with an available dataset.
-An equation for calculating the distance to a bottle from the camera's image is formed.
+An equation for calculating the distance to a bottle from the camera's image is formed.</p>
-For more details, please see our code repository: <a href="https://github.com/nguyen-trinhthi/PII-robot/Arduino">Arduino</a>, <a href="https://github.com/nguyen-trinhthi/PII-robot/BottleDetection">Bottle Detection</a>, and <a href="https://github.com/nguyen-trinhthi/PII-robot/RPLidar">Obstacle Avoidance</a>.
+<p>For more details, please see our code repository: <a href="https://github.com/nguyen-trinhthi/PII-robot/Arduino">Arduino</a>, <a href="https://github.com/nguyen-trinhthi/PII-robot/BottleDetection">Bottle Detection</a>, and <a href="https://github.com/nguyen-trinhthi/PII-robot/RPLidar">Obstacle Avoidance</a>.</p>

 <h2>Results and discussion</h2>
-We have successfully deployed a robot system capable of navigating, detecting bottles, and avoiding obstacles with a price range of $341 to $400.
+<p>We have successfully deployed a robot system capable of navigating, detecting bottles, and avoiding obstacles with a price range of $341 to $400.
 This result fits the initial scope of this project.
 However, the Jetson Nano's processing speed and object detection model's rate are still relatively slow; the lidar can be optimized with the implementation of ROS SLAM simulation.
 In addition, the robot's electronic components are not covered, making them susceptible to damage and malfunction.
-Future research should focus on resolving these proposed issues.
+Future research should focus on resolving these proposed issues.</p>

-Images and videos of this robot can be found here: <a href="https://github.com/nguyen-trinhtk/PII-robot/Results/Media">Media</a>
+<p>Images and videos of this robot can be found here: <a href="https://github.com/nguyen-trinhtk/PII-robot/Results/Media">Media</a></p>

 <h2>Report</h2>
 <object data="https://github.com/nguyen-trinhtk/PII-Robot/blob/main/Results/Report%20Paper.pdf" type="application/pdf" width="700px" height="700px">